 How Can I Become a Patient Service Representative?

 Research what it takes to become a patient service representative.
 Learn about job duties, education requirements, average wages and job outlook to find out if this is the career for you.
-Schools offering Health Care Administration degrees can also be found in these popular choices.
+Schools offering Medical Office Administration degrees can also be found in these popular choices.

 Career Information At a Glance